 They only made a single record (which was credited to someone who didn't even sing with them), but were together on and off for about 10 years.
 Here's the story of the 5 Dukes.

 Providence, Rhode Island, isn't usually thought of as a hotbed of R&B activity, but in 1952, that's where a group of young teenagers (14-15 years old) started out.
 They all lived around Howell Street, and attended Nathan Bishop Junior High (later graduating to Pope High).
-Calling themselves the 4 Hearts, they were: Joe Hill (lead tenor), Joe Simmons (tenor), Danny Jett (baritone), and Thermon Blackwell (bass).
+Calling themselves the 4 Hearts, they were: Joe Hill (lead tenor), Joe Simmons (tenor), Danny Jett (baritone), and Therman Blackwell (bass).

 Singing songs by their idols, the Dominoes (such as "Have Mercy Baby," and "That's What You're Doing To Me"), they played local clubs in Providence.
-One day they hooked up with Thermon's cousin, Bennie Woods, a soloist from the same neighborhood.
+One day they hooked up with Therman's cousin, Bennie Woods, a soloist from the same neighborhood.
 Bennie became their manager and, except for a few rare appearances, never actually sang with the group.
 What he did do, probably in early 1954, was add another member: guitarist Buster Henderson.

 Now they were five.
 They could have just upgraded their name to the "5 Hearts," but they didn't.
 There was a "5" Hearts group on the West Coast (actually three of Arthur Lee Maye's Crowns), but it's unlikely that anyone in the East had ever heard of them.
 Possibly Lee Andrews and the Hearts were becoming known.
 At any rate, Bennie had the guys change their name to the 5 Dukes.